-Art Reception features Satirical art by Stan Fullerton
+Art Reception features satirical art by Stan Fullerton

 At 3 p.m. there will be a time for sharing memories.

-The show will remain at Black Market Gourmet, located at 495 Central Ave. downtown Coos Bay through the month of August.
+The show will remain at Black Market Gourmet, located at 495 Central Ave., through the month of August.